duck7000/imdbGraphQLPHP/README.md

 ============

 This library uses GraphQL api from imdb.com to get the data So changes are not very often to be expected.
+Thanks to @tBoothman for his groundwork to make this possible.

 Get the files with one of:
 * [Composer](https://www.getcomposer.org)